Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

 Yes.
-Districts may appeal their disproportionality data for any of the three years included in the calculation.
-A district must submit a Data Appeals Form and student records documenting the data reporting errors.
-If the Office for Exceptional Children approves the data appeal, the district will submit Section A of the Self-Review Summary Report.
-Once the office approves the report, the district will submit an Improvement Plan for data reporting.
-The district will be required to submit documentation showing it has completed all Improvement Plan activities.
-Every district with data reporting errors will lose one point on its Special Education Rating for Timely and Accurate Data.
+Districts and community schools may appeal their disproportionality data for any of the three years included in the calculation.
+A district or community school must submit a Data Appeals Form and student records documenting the data reporting errors.
+If the Department of Education and Workforce approves the data appeal, the district or community school will submit Section A of the Indicator Analysis.
+Once the Department approves the report, the district or community school will submit an Improvement Plan for data reporting.
+The district or community school will be required to submit documentation showing it has completed all Improvement Plan activities.
+Every district and community school with a verified data reporting error will lose one point on its Special Education Rating for Valid and Reliable Data.

 All documents and submission deadlines will be linked within the Special Education Profile.